Quick answer

 Nutritional benefits for babies

-- 💚Lycopene is a powerful antioxidant that supports overall health.
+- 💚Lycopene — an antioxidant (more available from cooked tomato) that supports overall health.

 How to serve tomato for babies